sgsvenkatesh/gcareers/README.md

 # gcareers

-Crawl the Google Careers site to generate insights.
+This Python scripts to generate insights on tech trends at Google